 One of the best options for a day trek from Stepantsminda is to hike further into the mountains via a path starting behind the ridge to the start of the Gergeti Glacier (at 3000m).

 If you want a longer trail I would suggest the Juta to Roshka trail, via Chaukhi pass.
 It is very popular among hikers due to the “proximity of imposing Chaukhi massif with its seven sharp peaks and the necessity to scale 3431 meters high Chaukhi pass”.

 Rooms Hotel Kazbegi is easily the best accommodation in Stepantsminda and our luxury hotel suggestion to you.
 The view from the hotel is incredible, probably one of the best you’ll ever have.
-The hotel includes an indoor pool, sauna, massages, and fitness center.
-The rooms are modern, have WIFI and flat screen TV.
-This an all around great hotel, but it’s perfect for a couple romantic getaway.
+The hotel includes an indoor pool, sauna, massages, and a fitness center.
+The rooms are modern, have WIFI and a flat-screen TV.
+This an all-around great hotel, but it’s perfect for a couple’s romantic getaway.

-If you want a more budget accommodation there are plenty options in Stepantsminda at good prices.
-Our suggestion to you is Maiko Guest House which features good rooms with private bathrooms at a fantastic price.
+If you want more budget accommodation, there are plenty of options in Stepantsminda at good prices.
+We suggest Maiko Guest House, which features good rooms with private bathrooms at a fantastic price.
 Some of the rooms even have mountain views.
-It’s one of the best value for money in Kazbegi.
+It’s one of the best values for money in Kazbegi.

 Sulfur waters near Jvari

 The sulfur waters near Jvari, or as I call them, the sticky waterfalls, were the most surprising of all the attractions on the Georgian Military Highway.

 We had never heard or read anything about it, we just saw many cars parked and people selling things close to it, so we also stopped to check it out!
 On the other side of the road, water was flowing down the rocks, yellow rocks.